 What is Passenger Occupancy Sensor?

-Passenger Occupancy Sensor, also known as Weight Sensor, Seat Mat, Passenger Occupancy Mat, is installed under the passenger seat's seat cushion.
+Passenger Occupancy Sensor, also known as Weight Sensor, Seat Mat, or Passenger Occupancy Mat, is installed under the seat cushion.

-Its purpose is to send a signal to the airbag module if an adult is sitting on the passenger seat.
+Its purpose is to signal to the airbag module if an adult sits on the passenger seat.
 This will allow the airbag module to deploy the passenger airbag in case of an accident.
-It is also used to detect if a child or car seat is on the front passenger to not deploy the airbags since if an airbag deploys, it can injure the child.
+It is also used to detect if a child or car seat is on the front passenger and not to deploy the airbags since it can injure the child if an airbag deploys.